INDEPENDENT PURCHASING COOPERATIVE

 Collection and Use of Personal Information

-A. Personal Information Collected in Connection With Online Purchases and Registration of Subway® Cards.
-Other Subway®-related entities and service providers collect Personal Information in connection with online purchases and registration of Subway® Cards.
-The Personal Information collected includes name, email address, birthdate, gender, mobile phone number, Subway® Card and PIN numbers, and credit card information, as well as billing and shipping addresses.
+A. Personal Information Collected in Connection With Online Purchases, Registration, Support, and Use of Subway® Cards.
+Other Subway®-related entities and service providers collect Personal Information in connection with online purchases, registration, support, and use of Subway® Cards.
+The Personal Information collected includes name, email address, birthdate, gender, mobile phone number, Subway® Card and PIN numbers, and credit card information, as well as billing and shipping addresses, transactional information, and other unique user identifiers.
 Some of this information is shared with IPC and its wholly-owned subsidiary VPS in connection with VPS’ role as administrator of the Subway® Card program.

 B. Personal Information Collected on the Websites.
-Personal Information collected on the Websites includes email address and survey feedback related to your experiences in Subway® restaurants.
+Personal Information collected on the Websites includes email address.
 IPC shares this information with the Co-op Group, the Subway® Group, and the FAF Group for marketing purposes if you elect to receive communications.

 User Name and Password.
 IPC requires that you create a username and password in order to access the Member or non-public pages on the Websites.
 IPC does not divulge usernames or passwords to anyone.
 Should you need to change or remove your username or password, contact the IPC Privacy Officer as set out below.